shapesmusic/Shapes-Basics-Draft/notes.md

 **Notes**

+- Represent bass notes relative to the anchor using a staff instead of the keyboard.
+Then add a way to represent time.
+- Follows from 6, really
+- i'm making an argument to privilege sound--not "warping" the waveform to the grid.
+- see Lesson 28: after this notation, in theory, pulse dots would become regularly spaced (generalized away from the sound).
+Then rhythmic note symbols generalize even further to relationships.
 - The wireframe for this lesson has a waveform underlying the notation.
 This is impossible if the dots are to be evenly spaced.
 It highlights that the concept of regular pulse, at least as a step en route to notation, is already an abstraction from the sounding events (in real time) that create pulse in the music.
 This is foreshadowed in Lesson 7 by the question of whether Bass Note events, as markers of change at the chord level, can (or should) be abstracted from the actual moment when they sound in the music, if that moment isn't exactly aligned with a beat.

 ### Lesson 10 - Changes

+Play with changing bass notes, anchors, *and* shapes.

 **Location**